 Security is like that too.
 An end user could accidentally share a folder or set it to public.
 They could have a weak password, or use the same password on multiple sites.
 They could lose their mobile device and inadvertently give someone else access to everything.

-Who’s Responsible For Protecting My Cloud Hosted Data?
+Who’s Responsible For Keeping My Cloud-Hosted Data Safe?

 When it comes down to compliance, it’s really up to you.
 YOU have to protect the sensitive information of your employees, your customers, and your prospects.